narwhalacademy/zebra-crossing/README.md

   - macOS: [Find My](https://support.apple.com/en-ca/HT210514)
 - **If you’re an iPhone user, run Safety Check** to review what you’ve shared and with who:
   - `Settings → Privacy & Security → Safety Check`
+- **Scan for high-level spyware on your phone with [iVerify](https://iverify.io/products/basic).** The app’s basic tier costs only $1 and allows you do submit a forensic scan once a month.
+- **Don’t delete suspicious apps immediately.** You may need to keep them as evidence.
+Plus, deletion may also cause the situation with your partner to escalate.
 - **Review and redo the items in `Levels 1–3` of this guide.** Make sure to:
   - Reset your passwords for important accounts.
   - Check your privacy settings.
   - Look up any apps you don’t recognize on your computer and phone.
+  - Make sure to look for hidden apps as well.
+Instructions for:
+    - iOS: On the home screen, keep swiping left until you get to the `App Library` screen.
+Scroll to the bottom to the `Hidden` group.
+Tap to open and unlock using Face ID or passcode.
+    - Android: See all apps including hidden ones in `Settings → Apps → See all apps`
 - **Keep an eye out for other signs.** Examples include:
   - Your phone battery suddenly drains much faster than before.
   - Your computer internet connection is slower than usual.